How to Build a Beginner Bird House

 Outdoor Chalkboard DIY- Weatherproof and Durable!

 I love seeing your finished projects!
-If you enjoyed making this easy DIY birdhouse, or any of my other DIY projects, I’d love to see yours on Instagram, just tag me @ginamicheleblog.
+If you enjoyed making this easy DIY birdhouse, or any of my other DIY projects, I’d love to see yours on Instagram, just tag me @ginamicheleny.
 Happy DIYing!